agnesforsberg/katacoda-scenarios/travis-ci-with-react-testing/step3.md

 #TODO-insertTest3
 </pre>

-The first import get's the necessary functions from the testing library - we'll go over these soon.
-And the of course we then import our App, how else would we test it?
+The first import gets the necessary functions from the testing library - we'll go over these soon.
+And of course we then import our App, how else would we test it?

 **Test 1**
 Let's start with something basic, let's make sure our buttons are rendered on the page!